dominikh/go-tools/simple/README.md

 gosimple's rules, it will be removed from gosimple shortly after, to avoid duplicate results.
 It is strongly suggested that you use golint and gosimple together and consider gosimple an addon to golint.

+## Checks

+Gosimple checks for the following unsimple constructs:

+- Uses of `select{}` with just one case, that could be a simple send/receive operation instead
+- Uses of `for { select {} }` with just one case and no additional code in the loop body, that could be a simple `range` over a channel instead
+- Comparisons of boolean values against the `true` and false` constants
+- Uses of the strings.Index* and bytes.Index family, when
+  strings.Contains* and bytes.Contains suffice
+- for loops that copy slices, when copy() would be simpler